Spousal Support in New York

 Marital fault, including adultery, is not commonly considered by the court when awarding alimony and in dividing marital property.
 In particular, adultery will not automatically result in an award of alimony.

-adultery and spousal support in New York
+spousal support in New York

 Frequently Asked Questions